Wednesday, May 8, 2013

 When I passed by a certain niche in a rock where I know to look for Lance-leaved Violets, I was surprised to find its slender white flowers already in bloom.
 Because this patch of violets grows so close to the water's edge, I usually don't look to find them until June, after the river has subsided from its spring flood.
 We haven't had much rain this spring, nor snow this past winter, so consequently, no spring flood.

 I pulled my boat up onto a little rocky island and walked about on its mossy ground.
-From inside a grove of overhanging trees already well in leaf, I was struck by the vivid stained-glass glow of these baby Chestnut Oak leaves backlit by the sun.
+From inside a grove of overhanging trees already well in leaf, I was struck by the vivid stained-glass glow of these baby Swamp Oak leaves backlit by the sun.

 On my way back home along Spier Falls Road, I stopped at the dam and got out of my car to take in the beauty of cliff-dwelling Early Saxifrage exploding into bloom out of beds of dark and bright-green moss.